Coca-Colas Water Usage Policy Sustainability & Responsibility

 How Coca-Cola recycle their water

 Coca-Cola state that as part of their water stewardship policy they recycle their water to a level that is safe for aquatic life.
 They then release the water back into the natural world, and it is to be hoped that it will provide habitats for aquatic organisms in lakes and other water systems.
 Coca-Cola’s water recycling policy does not extend to making water fit for human consumption: this process is more time consuming and costly.
-Water recycling treatments can take several forms, including simple filtration through charcoal or other materials, the use of biological organisms to consume harmful germs in the water, oxidation of water, and (the more heavy duty option) treating the water with chemical coagulants or other synthetic substances to ‘clean’ it ready for reuse.
+Water recycling treatments can take several forms, including simple filtration through charcoal or other materials, the use of biological organisms to consume harmful germs in the water, oxidation of water, and (the more heavy-duty option) treating the water with chemical coagulants or other synthetic substances to ‘clean’ it ready for reuse.

 Coca-Cola’s own water policies: a focus on marketing sustainability

 In recent years, Coca-Cola has been very concerned to market itself as a company that is focused on good environmental stewardship practices.
 Coca-Cola has always been a big spender when it comes to marketing campaigns, and its marketing budget has jumped from around $2 billion a decade ago to $3.3 billion in more recent years.
-Much of its current marketing materials has an environmental slant to it.
-The company is keen to inform consumers of its partnership with th†e WWF, for example, as well as with its engagement with local projects (such as a project to replenish English rivers and chalk streams).
+Much of its current marketing materials has an environmental slant to them.
+The company is keen to inform consumers of its partnership with the WWF, for example, as well as with its engagement with local projects (such as a project to replenish English rivers and chalk streams).
 Coca-Cola also engages in projects such as providing wells of fresh water in remote parts of Kenya, of plunging funds into other community development initiatives.

 Coca-Cola’s ambitions to be seen as a future leader in responsible water usage